toralf/tinderbox/README.md

 The chroot image itself might be kept around as long as it is needed.

 ###reported findings
-All findings are reported with necessary data via email to the user specified in teh variable *mailto*.
+All findings are reported email to the user specified in the variable *mailto*.
 Bugs can be filed using *bgo.sh*.

 ## more info